nullnet-labs/nullnet-docs/README.md

 This repository contains engineering & development documentation for the Nullnet project.

 This documentation aims to make the system traceable, replicable, demonstrable, and transparent, in both how it works and how it was created.
-I'm following [the Diataxis approach to technical documentation authorship](https://diataxis.fr/).
+I'm following [the Diataxis approach](https://diataxis.fr/) for technical documentation authorship.

 # Application Overview